4.5 Immunization of Children with Cancer

-- People aged 2 to 55 years should receive 2 doses of a Men-C-ACYW-135 vaccine (either Menactra®, Menveo, Nimenrix™) 8 weeks apart and booster doses as outlined below.
+- People aged 2 to 55 years should receive 2 doses of a Men-C-ACYW-135 vaccine (either Menactra®, Menveo™ or Nimenrix™) 8 weeks apart and booster doses as outlined below.

-- Adults aged 56 years and over should receive 2 doses of a Men-C-ACYW-135 vaccine (either Menactra® ,Menveo™, Nimenrix) 8 weeks apart and booster doses as outlined below.
+- Adults aged 56 years and over should receive 2 doses of a Men-C-ACYW-135 vaccine (either Menactra® ,Menveo™ or Nimenrix™) 8 weeks apart and booster doses as outlined below.
 If only one dose of Men-C-ACYW-135 vaccine was previously given, give another dose at the earliest opportunity and proceed with booster doses as outlined based on the interval from the second dose.

 Killed Influenza Vaccines

 Immunocompromised patients are at risk of adverse outcomes from influenza infections.
-Such patients, including those with cancer are candidates for the killed influenza vaccines yearly during the autumn season.
+Such patients, including those with cancer, are candidates for the yearly killed influenza vaccines during the autumn season.
 Children receiving immunosuppressive chemotherapeutic agents may have less of an immune response compared with healthy children.
-Current recommendations suggest that the optimal timing of influenza vaccination is > 3 weeks after discontinuation of chemotherapy, or in maintenance and when the granulocyte and lymphocytes counts are 1.0 x 109/L or greater7.
-In practice, these conditions may be difficult to obtain, but vaccination should still be done.
-Ensure the child gets two doses, 4 weeks apart, if they have never before received influenza vaccination.
-Everyone they live with should also get influenza vaccination.
+Current recommendations suggest that the optimal timing of influenza vaccination is >3 weeks after discontinuation of chemotherapy or in maintenance and when the granulocyte and lymphocytes counts are 1.0 x 109/L or greater.7 In practice, these conditions may be difficult to obtain but vaccination should still be done.
+Ensure the child gets two doses, 4 weeks apart, if they have never received influenza vaccination before.
+Everyone with whom they live should also get influenza vaccination.

 Varicella and Measles Exposures